mewakinHub/Redis-Term-Research/README.md

 - Change the data fetch type in file "public/index.js".
 There are 3 types: `fetch('/all')`, `fetch('/album/{album}')`, `fetch('/id/{id}')`
 - Do not shutdown computer while an app process terminal is running, as the key-values will not be saved.
 To exit properly, press Ctrl+C inside the running terminal.
 This will trigger the backend protocol, and will restore the snapshot when redis-server is started again.
 - To flush all the key-values, type `flushall` in redis-cli, or connect to "localhost:{portnumber}/flush".
 This is helpful when the source SQL database is updated so that the cache will not be outdated data.

+## App version folders
+- app0: Normal SQL
+- app1: Our system with Redis on top of SQL